 Minority representation in media is a tricky thing.
 Usually, with most media the majority is represented pretty well with minorities fighting for airtime.
-And with historically-oppressed minorities, you want to have the portrayal be as positive as possible.
+And with historically-oppressed minorities, you don't want to add insult to injury by portraying them badly.
 So what is a writer to do?

 Closer to Earth is a specific form of Positive Discrimination

-in which the minority character is portrayed as more sensible and down to earth than The Hero
+in which the minority character is portrayed as wiser and more level-headed than The Hero

-, usually played by a member in the majority.
+(who is usually played by a member of the majority).
 This trope is more prevalent in Western media, particularly with works with the White Male Lead

 .
-The minority will usually be the moral center
+The minority character will usually be the moral center

 of the work.
 They dish out plenty of reasonable advice.
 They're level-headed and rational.
 They can and will give the main lead a good talking to if he gets out of line.
 They're always there when the hero needs a shoulder to cry on.
 As for themselves, they've always got it together and never need help.
 Personal struggles?
 Overcome years ago.
 Flaws?
 They don't have any.
 Effort?
 None needed.
 Bad hair days?
 They never have them.

 Closer to Earth is the Super Trope of the following: